We Tried Rare Beauty's New Lip Oil — & It's Not What We Expected

 Advertisement

-"I love Rare Beauty's lip products and think the brand doesn't get its proper flowers, so I was hyped for these.
-I also love lip oils, especially the ones from innBeauty Project.
-So would I say this is an oil?
-Not in the absolute slightest.
-To me, it feels, and performs, closer to a lip tint than anything else.
-That said, it's much more moisturizing than a standard lip tint, so if you're looking for that effect without concern of drying out your lips, this is exactly what you want.
-Still, I really like these, despite the package not matching the label.
-I'm wearing Affectionate here with a lip liner from Juvia's Place, but I layered Affectionate and Happy together when I first tried them out and they made this gorgeous light mauve I just adored.
-They're almost good enough that I'll give them a pass on not being a true lip oil."

 "I love this product.
-The shades, the packaging, and the color payoff are all obsession-worthy.
+The shades, the packaging, and the colour payoff are all obsession-worthy.
 Now, is it really a lip oil?
 I don’t know.
 When I first applied it, it felt more like a highly pigmented gloss and then it dried down to a pretty stain.
 Once I got over the surprising texture, I began enjoying the feel of this out-of-the-box lip product.
-It’s hard to categorize, but it’s hydrating and colorful, and my lips are loving it."
+It’s hard to categorise, but it’s hydrating and colourful, and my lips are loving it."

 Carly Danner, Social Producer